anoma/nspec/docs/tutorial/engines/index.juvix.md

   Conceptually, the guard function has two purposes: first it determines whether the action that it is guarding is enabled;
   moreover,
-  if the action is enabled it provides matched arguments and an action label.
+  if the action is enabled it provides matched arguments, an action label, and results of precomputations.
 -->

-#### Guard

-A guard is a function that determines which of the actions is enabled, given the time stamped trigger and the engine environment.

 ##### Guard input